 - Business model sustainability, maintaining as a clear priority the improvement of its credit portfolio quality, by reducing the NPE stock (reduction to Euros 3 billion by 2021) and simultaneously lowering the cost of risk.
 Risk and compliance governance will also be strengthened to ensure a sustainable growth of credit volume with a sound risk profile.

-After the economic impact of the current pandemic, the successful execution of these priorities should enable us to accomplish a set of strategic objectives for 2021: franchise growth (>6 million active Customers), readiness for the future (from 45% to >60% digital customers by 2021), a sustainable business model (with NPEs reaching Euros 3 billion), and attractive returns for shareholders (≈40% cost-to-income and ≈10% ROE in 2021).
+After the economic impact of the current pandemic, the successful execution of these priorities should enable us to accomplish a set of strategic objectives for 2021: franchise growth (>6 million active Customers), readiness for the future (from the current 58% to >60% digital customers, by 2021), a sustainable business model (with NPEs reaching Euros 3 billion), and attractive returns for shareholders (≈40% cost-to-income and ≈10% ROE in 2021).